-Why do I have to pay for my waste containers?
+Why do I have to pay for my bins?

 The council will be operating from a reduced budget position in the future and has to make significant savings and therefore can no longer afford to provide this service for free.
-The waste container charging policy has been introduced to encourage residents to take responsibility for the containers provided and to reduce demand for replacement containers.
+The bin charging policy has been introduced to encourage residents to take responsibility for the bins provided and to reduce demand for replacement bins.

 How much will the charge be for a new or replacement bin?

 Due to the current financial situation, the council is under increased pressure to save money.
 The charges we are introducing will solely cover the cost of the bins and their replacement.

 Householders are responsible for looking after their wheelie bins and residents are being encouraged to take steps to keep them safe.
 If your wheelie bin is lost, stolen or damaged beyond repair a charge may be made for a replacement.

 The charge is for the costs of the bins and delivery.
 It does not cover the sale of the bins to you and the bins remain the property of the council.